• Skip to primary navigation

 Do all Chase Ink Business cards earn Chase Ultimate Rewards?

 Yes.
-Although two of the cards are marketed as cash back, all three earn Chase Ultimate Rewards.
+Although three of the cards are marketed as cash back, all four earn Chase Ultimate Rewards.
+However, only the Ink Business Preferred® Credit Card allows you to transfer your points to Chase’s travel partners.

 Do all Chase Ink Business cards offer a bonus on points redeemed for travel?